FreeCAD/FreeCAD-snap/docs/index.md

 The secound field in the above screenshot **`Snapcraft branch`** is simply the unique build name you can grant to this specific build.

 Then simply pressing the **Run workflow** button will trigger said build.
-When build is complete, the method to run this build is simple.
+When build is complete, the method to install this build is simple.
 In the CLI invoke:
 ```shell
 snap install freecad --channel <experimental-build-name>
 ```